Sagarmatha Zone

 It includes mountain districts of the Himalayas (including the world's highest peak Mount Everest) in the north, hill districts in the center, and valley districts of the Terai in the south.
-It is bordered by China to the north, India to the south, the Koshi Zone to the east and the Janakpur Zone to the west.
+It is bordered by China to the north, India to the south, the Kosi Zone to the east and the Janakpur Zone to the west.

 Administrative subdivisions

 Sagarmāthā was divided into six districts; since 2015 the four northern districts have been redesignated as part of Province No. 1, while the two southernmost districts have been resigned as part of Province No. 2.

 The main city of the Sagarmāthā Zone was Rajbiraj which was also the headquarters.
 Other towns of the Sagarmāthā hill area were Katari, Okhaldhunga, Diktel, Salleri and Namche Bazaar; while Kathauna, Lahan, Fatepur, Rajbiraj and Siraha are in the outer Terai.
 Triyuga is an emerging city in the zone.

 Name origin

 Sagarmāthā Zone took its name from "Sagarmāthā" which is the Nepalese name for Mount Everest (Sagarmāthā), which is located in the very north of the zone within the Sagarmatha National Park (1,148 km2) in the Solu Khumbu district of Nepal.

 Sagarmāthā means "the Head in the Great Blue Sky" derived from सगर (sagar) meaning "sky" and माथा (māthā) meaning "head" in the Nepali Language.